High Blood Pressure (Hypertension)

 High levels of cholesterol cause the hardening of blood vessels and affect the function of the heart.
 Blood pressure is closely related to the condition of vessels, and therefore one disease can trigger another.

 The components of tobacco smoke cause spasms of arteries after entering the bloodstream.
-Nicotine, along with other substances found in tobacco smoke, damages the walls of blood vessels and disrupt their function.
+Nicotine, along with other substances found in tobacco smoke, damages the walls of blood vessels and disrupts their function.

 Eating Too Much Salt